Jun 2026

 Why it works:

-Project-based work is common
+Project-based work is common.

-Strong copy can be valuable
+Strong copy can be valuable.

-Portfolio matters
+Portfolio matters.

-Can become high-paying with proof
+It can become high-paying with proof.

 What to check: